-It’s the season for salads again as it’s getting really hot these days, even in the evenings.
+It’s the season for salads again as we’re getting sweltering temperatures this week, even in the evenings.
 (It was 38°C in London the other day!)
 I always make my own dressings, but lately I’ve discovered houmous salad which I think tastes really nice!
-Sometimes I use guacamole, works well too.
+Sometimes I use guacamole – it works well too.

-Well, making a salad is basically putting everything together in a bowl and mix it.
-But I like to put the courgette, sweet peppers and carrots in the oven for about 15-30 mins first, so they’re nicely grilled and soft and sweet.
+Making a salad is basically putting everything together in a bowl and mixing it.
+But I like to put the courgette, sweet peppers, and carrots in the oven for about 15-30 mins first, so they’re nicely grilled and soft and sweet.
 This way, the salad tastes completely different from if you are to make a bowl of raw crunchy veggie salad.

-Another tip is I tend to put a lot of different colours in my salad, so we get all the different nutrients from the different foods.
-Like when I buy salad mix from the supermarket, I like to choose the ones that’s got red and green.
+Another tip is that I tend to put many different colours in my salad, so we get all the different nutrients from the different foods.
+Like when I buy salad mix from the supermarket, I like to choose the ones that have red and green.
 My favourite is the bistro style as it’s got beetroot slices, or I’ll get the baby leaf salad as it’s got red leaves which also add a bit of colour to the salad.
 Well, beetroots are healthy anyway!
 If it’s not already in the salad, I probably won’t eat them alone, so it’s good to have them in there.